 And like these, there are so, so many memories of us enjoying life together, taking it all in, and sharing the deepest of bonds between us; these memories will always stay in my heart and I will cherish them forever.

 Paquito was a gentle, loving soul who taught me many lessons.
 The unconditional love I felt for him lead me to find this incredible strength within me so I could help him during the final months of his life on this earth.
 I am so very grateful to those that helped me care for him, especially the holistic vet and acupuncturist, Dr. Jessie, who gave me hope when all the others had given up.
-Thanks to her advice and care, my perseverance and Paquito’s will to live, he was able to stay by my side for many more months.
+Thanks to her advice and care, my determination and perseverance and Paquito’s will to live, he was able to stay by my side for many more months.
 I gave him my all and more; and it so very rewarding to know that he was happy and stable and felt so loved and cared for; and that David and I were right there with him until he was ready to move on to the Other Side.

 And as we reach the end of this story that will always live in my heart, I realize how difficult it is to put a lifetime into words, and to be able to express one's deepest feelings in a few lines.
 It is with a heart full of love, my beloved friend Paquito, that I thank you for having shared your life with me; I thank you for your unconditional love and for your companionship; I thank you for loving me and accepting me for who I am; and I thank you for making me a better person.
 You were such a great part of my life and I will always love you and miss you.
 And although my heart aches, I find solace in knowing that one day we will be together my sweet angel, never to part again.